Precision Machining Technology

-The Precision Machining Technology program offers a two-year Associate in Applied Science degree and a one-year Certificate.
-The program is designed to prepare students for entry level positions in the machine tool industry.
-Students will be trained in the conventional areas (lathe, mills, drills and grinders), as well as in Computer Numerical Control (CNC).
+to prepare traditional and non-traditional students for entry-level positions.
+Students will be trained in the conventional areas (lathe, mills, drills and grinders}, as well as in Computer Numerical Control (CNC).
 A working knowledge of the machinery’s handbook will provide graduates the knowledge to be contributors in any environment they work.

 A laptop computer is required for this program, and all tools are supplied.